IvanDeus/TGminiApp-Metronome/README.md

 `python setup_webhook.py`

-### Step 6: Run Flask App
+### Step 6: Run Metronome Mini App

 To start the App in the background run:

 `python run-my-app.py start`

-This step will also initialize the SQLite database
+This step will also initialize the SQLite database.

 ### Step 7: Expose App Publicly